million-views/praas/research/decision-log.md

+# Forms redux
+[20AUG2020]
+- With the advent of React Hooks, there have been a slew of new packages with smaller foot print.
+Forms are super important in any product and they are different from the rest of the application.
+While `Formik` remains a solid library to deal with forms, it's lineage rooted in pre-hooks era presents a steeper learning curve than `React Hook Form` and `Final Form`.

+- We bit the bullet and decided to convert to `React Hook Form` while keeping an eye on `Final Form`.
+The criteria for this decision and any future decision will be based on how easy it is to plug in a UI framework underneath the chosen forms library.
+From that perspective, `Final Form` seems to have an edge but it was discovered after we started the porting effort to move to `RHF`.

+- The good news is that both `RHF` and `Final Form` seems to be similar enought that should `RHF` introduce any friction we should be able to switch to `Final Form` with relative ease compared to moving to `RHF` from `Formik`.

 # Sorting
-[31Jul2020]
+[31JUL2020]
 - Decided that the Resource server REST API will support requests to sort Conduits to one or more criteria
   - Conduit endpoint supports requests to sort the primary data with a “sort” query parameter.
 The value for “sort” must represent sort fields of the below decided format
     ` GET /users?sort=first name:asc `
     ` GET /users?sort=first name:desc `

   - Conduit endpoint support multiple sort fields with “comma-separated” sort fields and “colon-seperated” sort order.
     ` GET /users?sort=first name:asc,email address:desc `

   - 1. When the server gets the request from the client via query parameter “sort”, the server returns data array of the response ordered according to the criteria specified.
   - 2. The server will apply default sorting to the data
     - When the request parameter “sort” is not specified
     - When “sort” does not have valid sort fields.

 # serviceObjectKey
-[25Jul2020]
+[25JUL2020]
 - Decided to change "suriObjectKey" from "optional field" to "required field" in Resource server.
   - As the "suriType" and "suri" will be matched based on the selection of "suriType", which is constant.
   - In Resource server Data layer, REST layer changes were made to support "suriObjectKey".
   - To create a Conduit, UI need to support "suriObjectKey".

 # Service account, resource server, OAuth2